 Members who retire before meeting the age and years of service credit requirement for unreduced benefits receive a percentage reduction in the benefit amount.
+The initial amount of a member's pension benefit is vested upon receipt of the initial benefit payment for calculation of an annual cost-of-living adjustment.

-When a benefit recipient has received benefits for 12 months, an annual cost of living adjustment (COLA) is provided.
-For members retiring under the Combined Plan, an annual COLA will be provided on the defined benefit portion of their benefit.
+When a traditional plan benefit recipient has received benefits for 12 months, current law provides for an annual cost-of-living adjustment (COLA) is provided.
 This COLA is calculated on the base retirement benefit at the date of retirement and is not compounded.
-For those retiring prior to January 7, 2013, the COLA will continue to be a 3 percent simple annual COLA.
-For those retiring subsequent to January 7, 2013, beginning in calendar year 2019, the COLA will be based on the average percentage increase in the Consumer Price Index, capped at 3 percent.
+Members retiring under the combined plan receive a cost-of-living adjustment of the defined benefit portion of their pension benefit.
+For those retiring prior to January 7, 2013, current law provides for a 3 percent COLA.
+For those retiring subsequent to January 7, 2013, beginning in calendar year 2019, current law provides that the COLA will be based on the average percentage increase in the Consumer Price Index, capped at 3 percent.